 Under current law, any new model bus purchased with federal funds must comply with Buy America requirements and must meet minimum requirements to pass the Model Bus Testing Program (Altoona Test).
-These dual certifications fall to the public transit agency, not the bus manufacturer, to certify that these requirements have been met.
+The public transit agency, not the bus manufacturer, is responsible for certifying that these requirements have been met.
 This is a burdensome and costly requirement to public transit agencies.

-• Establish a new pilot program that would require bus manufacturers to directly provide a single certification to the Federal Transit Administration demonstrating compliance with Buy America and Federal bus testing requirements.
+Establish a new pilot program that requires bus manufacturers to directly provide a single certification to FTA demonstrating compliance with Buy America and federal bus testing requirements.